Aberdaron: Economy

 The outbreak of the First World War resulted in a great demand for manganese as a strengthening agent for steel.
-Ore had been discovered at Y Rhiw in 1827, and the industry became a substantial employer in the village; over 113000 LT of ore were extracted between 1840 and 1945, and in 1906 the industry employed 200 people.
+Ore had been discovered at Y Rhiw in 1827 and the industry became a substantial employer in the village; over 113000 LT of ore were extracted between 1840 and 1945, and in 1906 the industry employed 200 people.

 Tourism began to develop after 1918.
 The first tourist guide to the village was published in 1910 and extolled the virtues of "the salubrious sea and mountain breezes"; in addition to the two hotels in the village, local farmhouses took in visitors, which provided an extra source of income.

-At the 2001 census, 59.4 per cent of the population were in employment, and 23.5 per cent were self-employed; the unemployment rate was 2.3 per cent; and 16.0 per cent were retired.
-Of those employed, 17.7 per cent worked in agriculture; 15.8 per cent in the wholesale and retail trades; 10.7 per cent in construction; and 10.5 per cent in education.
-Those working from home amounted to 32.3 per cent; 15.2 per cent travelled less than 6 mi to their place of work; and 23.6 per cent travelled more than 25 mi.
-The community is included in Pwllheli and Llŷn Regeneration Area and was identified in the Welsh Index of Multiple Deprivation 2005 as the electoral division in Gwynedd with least access to services; and was ranked 13th in Wales.
-An agricultural census in 2000 recorded 33,562 sheep, 4,380 calves, 881 beef cattle, 607 dairy cattle, and 18 pigs; there were 310 acre of growing crops.
+At the 2001 Census, 59.4% of the population were in employment, 23.5% were self-employed, the unemployment rate was 2.3% and 16.0% were retired.
+Of those employed, 17.7% worked in agriculture; 15.8% in the wholesale and retail trades; 10.7% in construction; and 10.5% in education.
+Those working from home amounted to 32.3%, 15.2% travelled less than 6 mi to their place of work and 23.6% travelled more than 25 mi.
+The community is included in Pwllheli and Llŷn Regeneration Area and was identified in the Welsh Index of Multiple Deprivation 2005 as the electoral division in Gwynedd with least access to services; it was ranked 13th in Wales.
+An agricultural census in 2000 recorded 33,562 sheep, 4,380 calves, 881 beef cattle, 607 dairy cattle and 18 pigs; there were 310 acre of growing crops.